Stronger commodity stocks boost FTSE to five-month high

 "There is a wall of worry, which is being climbed.
 The markets have been resilient to a number of different geopolitical and macroeconomic threats.
 If you reduce those concerns, as we are seeing right now, the market has potential to rise even further."

-The benchmark Athens share index rose 5.6 percent, while Greece's banking stocks jumped 12.7 percent, extending their recent rebound from a 75 percent slump since last March, as investors eyed a meeting on Monday where Athens will try again for a deal with its creditors.
+The benchmark Athens share index rose 5.6 percent, while Greece's banking stocks jumped 12.7 percent, extending their recent rebound from a 75 percent slump since last March, as investors eyed a meeting on Monday that could see Athens reach a deal with its creditors.

 "Equity markets have made progress on continued optimism of a Greek bailout deal, further supported by agreement on a ceasefire in Ukraine," said Mike van Dulken, head of research at Accendo Markets.